 There has probably been, however, the never-ending magical equivalent of gang wars in the wizarding world.
 Voldemort’s activities being a case in point, and Grindelwald’s may well have been just such another.
 If that prison was in a sufficiently remote spot, its construction probably could have taken place off the Muggle radar.

-We have no solid indication that Grindelwald was in the same style as Tom, however.
+We have no solid indication that Grindelwald operated in the same style as Tom, however.
 And indeed Rowling has implied not.
 Plus, a gang war is hardly “global”.
-Rowling claims that Grindelwald really was mixed up in whatever the wizards of Europe were brangling over at the same time that their Muggle compatriots were engaged in WWII.
-Whatever it might have been.
-She hasn't offered any plausible candidates for what it was, however.
+For all that Rowling claims that Grindelwald really was mixed up in whatever the wizards of Europe were brangling over at the same time that their Muggle compatriots were engaged in WWII — whatever it might have been — she hasn't offered any plausible candidates for what it was.

 But then plausibility under closer examination is not one of Rowling’s strong points, is it?

 So.
 Did the Hog’s Head discretely pass into the Dumbledore brothers’ hands sometime after the end of WWII — off the public record — and they deliberately chose to leave the “ambiance” as is, and use it as a resource to keep an eye on the kind of people who had formerly made it their “base”?
 Or did Aberforth simply buy it as some point and the ambiance is just a case of water seeking its own level?